Charlie-Root/BoredApp/README.md

 <i>The BoredApp assists users in generating a chosen activity to take part in based on the users budget,number of participants, activities with links , a specific type of activity or choose an activity at random.

+I've used SQL Indexes in my Database to speed up database queries and make data retrieval more efficient.

 ✨<b>How to Run:</b>